|Department||Research & Academic Initiatives|

-In her free time, she enjoys an old farmhouse, a weedy garden, a pack of mutt dogs, and one bird-loving husband.
+In her free time, she enjoys an old farmhouse, a weedy garden, a pack of mutt dogs, four very small goats, a flock of misfit chickens, and one bird-loving husband (not necessarily in that order).

 Donnelly, S. M., A. D. Dowling Fink, M. L. Fink, M. L. Lunsford, M. C. Rhoten, and K. N. Scheitlin.
 2012.
 Full immersion: the Chesapeake Bay watershed as an environment for learning science in a civic context.
 Science Education and Civic Engagement: An International Journal 4(2):34-41.
 Web access: https://d32ogoqmya1dw8.cloudfront.net/files/seceij/summer12/donnelly.pdf.pdf